Leadership and Governance

 The Board, all of whom are non-executive directors, is collectively responsible for leading and directing GOAL’s activities.

-Jemma Houlihan is an experienced non-executive director and finance executive with over 20 years’ commercial experience in growing and managing businesses.
-She is non-executive director of Vilicom, a wireless consultancy business in Ireland and the UK, and also sits on the Chartered Accountants Members in Business Committee.
+Jemma Houlihan is an experienced non-executive director and finance executive with over 20 years’ experience in growing and managing businesses.
+She is a Fellow of the Institute of Charted Accountants in Ireland and a member of the Institute of Directors in Ireland qualifying as a Chartered Director.

-Jemma was previously Finance Director and founder of Shared Access, a developer of multi-operator telecoms infrastructure.
-Jemma is a Fellow of the Institute of Chartered Accountants in Ireland.
+Jemma was previously Finance Director and founder of Shared Access, a developer of multi- operator telecoms infrastructure and Finance Director and founder of Easy-Cash, bringing the in-store ATM concept to Ireland

 Kieran Kelly is a Chartered Accountant who worked for 37 years with Ernst & Young where he served on the Irish leadership team, and was a member of the firm’s European Governance Board.